 - Review your Accounts Payable report to determine if there are old payables on the list which have actually been paid but never cleared your payables account.
 If you are not familiar with how to post these transactions to clear the payable, then provide your account with a list of old payables which they can adjust for the tax return.

 - Examine your basic financials statements on a regular basis.
 By being familiar with your Balance Sheet and Profit & Loss (Income Statement) reports and what the general ledger accounts that you use for your business transactions, you can easily discover if transactions have been posted to the wrong general ledger account by how the figures look on these reports.

-Should you need any assistance with any of these tips, feel free to reach out to the RAD staff at Davis & Hodgdon.
+Should you need any assistance with any of these tips, feel free to reach out to Davis & Hodgdon.
 We help our clients get their books in good order BEFORE they bring their QuickBooks file to their tax preparer.

-Written by Martha Leonard, RAD Bookkeeper and QuickBooks Online Certified ProAdvisor
+Written by Martha Leonard, Convergent Accounting Bookkeeper and QuickBooks Online Certified ProAdvisor